 Of course there is a lot greater chance of them responding if you have Sales Rapport with them.

-(See Sales rapport in navigation bar to your left.)
 In the Secrets of Question Based Selling there are sample dialogues, what-ifs, and rules to remember.
-The author writes about how people interact, how they need to ad value, how they mismatch, how different types of questions serve different purposes- some are solely for the benefit of the person doing the questioning and add no value to the person answering while others provide more value to the customer.
+The author writes about how people interact, how salespeople need to ad value, how they mismatch, how different types of questions serve different purposes- some are solely for the benefit of the person doing the questioning and add no value to the person answering while others provide more value to the customer.

 This gives rise to the concept of Buying Facilitation which is a topic I will be covering soon on this website.